tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

     // ...
 }
 ```
-Notice we've added the concept of a “OneTimeLogin” to `ICustomMembership`.
-This will lead to a membership refactor to make it clearer which methods are relevant to “Interactive” logins and which are relevant to “OneTimeLogin” types like API request authentication.
+Notice we've added the concept of a "OneTimeLogin" to `ICustomMembership`.
+This will lead to a membership refactor to make it clearer which methods are relevant to "Interactive" logins and which are relevant to "OneTimeLogin" types like API request authentication.

 On top of having logic to look at handle Authenticate requests, we also want to add logic to handle Challenge and Forbidden requests.
 In this case, we are going to add a nice `WWW-Authenticate` header before letting the base class send it back as a 401, which is consistent with how most APIs handle challenges.
 We're also going to just let the base class handle the Forbidden cases as designed.